Modi Revives Covid Playbook Amidst West Asia Tensions — Suggests Work From Home, Carpool As Crude Boils

 The Prime Minister also made a pointed appeal to the middle class, asking families to postpone overseas weddings, holidays, and leisure travel for at least a year, citing the need to conserve foreign exchange at a time when global energy costs are elevated.

-India imports roughly 85 per cent of its crude oil requirements, making it acutely vulnerable to price shocks triggered by geopolitical instability in the Middle East.
+India imports roughly 85% of its crude oil requirements, making it acutely vulnerable to price shocks triggered by geopolitical instability in West Asia.

 Advertisement